score-p/scorep_plugin_perfcomponent/README.md

  *   2 - disallow kernel profiling for unpriv

-To add a kernel event counter to your trace, you have to specify the environment variable `VT_PLUGIN_CNTR_METRIC` respectivly `SCOREP_METRIC_PLUGINS`.

-`VT_PLUGIN_CNTR_METRIC`/`SCOREP_METRIC_PLUGINS` specifies the software events that shall be recorded when tracing an application.
-You can add metrics that are available on your system.
-These can be predefined or explicit.
-Each event consists of an event source and an event definition.

 Please check your `/sys/bus/event_source/devices/` folder for event sources, e.g.
 `/sys/bus/event_source/devices/uncore_imc_0/` is the integrated memory controller of NUMA node 0 on Intel Sandy Bridge EP or `/sys/bus/event_source/devices/power/` on some systems with RAPL